Jobs and Talent — 8 min

 With all options, remember you want to keep your wrist elevated and straight.
 Anything that forces you to pinch upward or sideways will eventually wear out the sensitive parts of your hands and wrists.
 Don’t be afraid to shop around and return anything that doesn’t fit your style.

-If you’re tech savvy, you could hook up an old camera or even a smartphone to serve as your webcam.
+If you’re tech-savvy, you could hook up an old camera or even a smartphone to serve as your webcam.
 Not all of us want to mess with that, though.
 For people who prefer plugging things in and letting the computer do the rest, these home office webcams do the job just fine.

-For something a little nicer (say you need to record content prospects or customers will see), you may need a webcam that focuses solely on great video quality.
+For something a little nicer (say you need to record content that prospects or customers will see), you may need a webcam that focuses solely on great video quality.
 For that, go with Logitech’s BRIO Ultra HD Pro webcam.
 It’s not cheap at around $200, and it frequently lands on backorder, but the 4K picture quality is stellar for the price.

-The podcast industry created a boom in home office microphones.
+The podcast industry has created a boom in home office microphones.
 Not everyone needs a discrete mic, but if you spend a lot of time talking to prospects or making presentations, a good microphone can elevate your audio quality immediately.

 For a microphone that plugs in directly to a USB port, try the Audio-Technica AT2005USB.
 This option plugs directly into your computer and comes with a small stand to sit on your desk.
-At just $79, this microphone can provide all the audio quality you need for Zoom calls, recorded webinars, and more.
+At just $57.99, this microphone can provide all the audio quality you need for Zoom calls, recorded webinars, and more.

-If you prefer a more adjustable mic experience, TONOR’s adjustable stand works well with mics and desks of all shapes and sizes for just $30.
+If you prefer a more adjustable mic experience, TONOR’s adjustable stand works well with mics and desks of all shapes and sizes for just $36.

 Working at home with others?
 Did your neighbor choose this opportunity to redo his roof or practice trumpet in the backyard?
 No matter what your situation, a good pair of noise-canceling headphones can make a massive difference in your work-from-home quality of life.

 In general, over-the-ear headphones are more comfortable for prolonged use than earbuds or on-ear headphones.
-With that in mind, the Anker Soundcore Life Q20 headphones may have the best price-to-performance ratio in headphones today at $59.99.
-You won’t reach the same performance levels offered by $300 options, but for 20% of the price, you can get surprisingly close.
+With that in mind, the Anker Soundcore Life Q20 headphones may have the best price-to-performance ratio in headphones today at $49.99.You won’t reach the same performance levels offered by $300 options, but for a fraction of the price, you can get surprisingly close.

-If you prefer something a bit nicer, you’ll run into arguments from audiophiles of all persuasions.
-At Remote, Sony lovers and Bose fanatics occasionally clash, with a strong crew of AirPods diehards in the mix as well.
 As someone who wears headphones for 6-plus hours per day, I recommend the Bose QuietComfort over-ear series.
 If I can go all week long without a hint of discomfort, I’m happy.
 While Bose no longer sells the QuietComfort 25 wired headphones, they make a great workstation pair if you can find them.

 If your webcam does not come with a light, but you still want to look great on video calls and recordings, you can do one of two things.
-Either you can situate your desk in front of a window and make calls when the sun is just right, or you can purchase some lighting to help out.
+Either you can situate your desk in front of a window and make calls when the sun is just right, or you can purchase some desk lamps to help out.

 Ring lights are popular with content creators for a reason.
 For a great budget choice at $10.99, go with the Whellen Selfie Ring Light.
 The attachment clips to your screen or laptop while providing good lighting for a fraction of the cost of other options.
 It’s also portable, so you can use it for live content on your phone as well.